davidbp/computer_science_basics/docker/docker_commands.md

 - `docker stop`: Stops a running container

     - Ex: `docker stop cfbde869879a` will stop container  `196d12cf6ab1`

 - `docker build`: Builds  Docker Image from a Dockerfile
 - Ex: `docker build -t name_of_the_image where_to_save` creates an image from the Dockerfile found in the same directory where the command is executed.
 The image is named `name_of_the_image` and it saved in path `where_to_save`

 - Ex: `docker build -t image_python .` creates an image from the Dockerfile found in the same directory where the command is executed.
 The image is named `image_python` and it saved in the same current directory (that is the dot '.').

-### Describing docker containers

-- A Docker Container (or container) is running instance of a Docker Image (or just Image).
-   - An Image is a snapshot of the software at a particular time.
-   - This inclutes the operating system, software and application code.

-- Images are defined using a Dockerfile.
-    - A Docker file is a simple text file containing a list of steps to create an image.

-In practise this means that a Dockerfile will be a very tiny file (less than a Mb), while a DockerImage can be several GB (it bundles what is described in the Dockerfile).

-Examples of Dockerfile descriptions can be cound in hub.docker.com

-### Buiding a docker container: `docker build .`

-The command `docker build .` will build a docker container

-## Examples
+### Examples

-There are a bunch of folders each of wich contains the description of a Docker Container
+The folder `container_examples` contains several folders each of which explains some basic concepts from Docker.
+Each folder contains a docker image (described in a `Dockerfile` file) as well as a `README.md` file that introduces and explains several docker concepts.
+This tutorial is meant to learn docker from scratch and does not asume any previous knowledge.

-#### Example 1: `hello_world_container`
+#### Example 1: `1_hello_world`

-Shows how to build and run a container with a hardcoded command inside the container.
+This example shows how to build and run a container with a hardcoded command inside the container.
-The command is "echo hello world!"
+The command is `"echo hello world!"`

-#### Example 2: `hello_world_script_inside_container`
+#### Example 2: `2_script_inside`

+This example shows how to build a Dockerimage that contains  a script that is executed inside a container.

+In order to make this as simple as possible the script will simply print  ```Hello world from a script file!!```  to the terminal and opens a `top` process.

-#### Example 2: `python_container`
+#### Example 3: `3_python`

 - Create a folder `src`